 How does the conversation about the future of work intersect with the future of education?
 Driven in part by how we have defined the problem, it often seems that only industry and higher education have something to say about the future of work.
 K-12 and community college education are seen as just “the pipeline,” inert and passive holding areas where students and teachers are segregated for preparation (and sorting), not participation in these discussions and future-building.
 But if education is more than just the transfer of skills and information, if it is not “far downstream from culture” but in fact central to our society’s sustainability, then all of education needs a bigger place in this discussion about the future of work.
 And those of us in education — students, teachers, education leaders — need to find our voices in these conversations.
 In joining these conversations, we can rekindle the public imagination, showing how schools can be engines of opportunity and innovation, and a vital part of the new world of life-long learning.

-In February 2020, we’ll be kicking off the first big event to re-humanize the conversation about The Future of Work and The Future of Education.
-We’re bringing together an incredibly talented, diverse, and thoughtful group of leaders and practitioners in education, industry, government, and philanthropy.
-We hope you’ll join us to help build a vision for a vibrant and sustainable future for all, and to light sparks of conversations and action in your own communities near and far.
+We hope you’ll check out the talks from this event, and join us to help build a vision for a vibrant and sustainable future for all, and to light sparks of conversations and action in your own communities near and far.

 Roy Bahat (@roybahat) is the head of Bloomberg Beta, a venture fund backed by Bloomberg L.P. that invests in companies that make business work better.